Benefits Of Apple Cider Vinegar For Hair Loss & How To Use It

 Using a minimal amount of ACV and diluting it with water is always safe.
 You may gradually increase the amount of vinegar as the weeks pass.

-The anti-fungal, anti-viral, and antibacterial properties of apple cider vinegar make it an excellent solution to fight against hair care issues.
-You may also use apple cider vinegar for hair loss issues.
-It helps boost scalp health by removing build-up, improving blood circulation, smoothening the hair cuticle, and treating dandruff.
+The antifungal, antiviral, and antibacterial properties of apple cider vinegar make it an excellent solution to fight against hair care issues like hair thinning, low hair volume, and hair loss.
+You can also add ACV to hair masks to improve hair strengthening.
+It helps boost scalp health by removing build-up, improving blood circulation, smoothening the hair cuticle, treating dandruff, and ultimately improving hair texture.
 You can use ACV as an external rinse or a supplement in your hair care routine.
 However, since ACV is highly acidic, dilute it before using it.
 Consult your doctor to learn more about the dosage and ways to use it.

 Frequently Asked Questions